wmeimg2005/dreamtime/README.md

 ## Download

 Download PepeNude is very easy!
-2 files and you are ready.

-*(⚠ Get ready to download ~3GB ⚠)*
+2 files and you are ready. *(Get ready to download ~3GB)*

 - [CLI & GUI](https://github.com/deep-man-yy/pepenude/releases): The command line interface (CLI) and the graphical user interface (GUI), here you will find everything you need, just download the .zip file that fits your operating system.
 - ⚠ [Checkpoints](https://mega.nz/#!3ih2jIgB!EcfD4_K_blnjfNfVmqhV4drrsN_xh4gaMsZzSZIw17s): This is the information that the transformation algorithm requires, if you do not have this file the application will not work.
 You only need to download it once, if you update PepeNude use this same file for checkpoints.